My Work

-Whether it’s developing global marketing, content, and channel strategies, pioneering never-been-done before, award-winning marketing execution, or leading the reinvention of how people work across an entire marketing function with generative AI, there’s a common thread…
+Whether it’s developing global marketing, content, and channel strategies, creating and managing digital products, pioneering never-been-done before, award-winning marketing execution, or leading the reinvention of how people work across an entire marketing function with generative AI, there’s a common thread…

-I help companies drive scaled impact by uniquely combining insight, processes, people, and technology.
+I change company culture and drive scaled impact by uniquely combining data and insights, strategy, process, people, and technology.

 Reinventive from Accenture